Hamdam al-Saltaneh Pahlavi: Biography

 She was born on 22 February 1903 in Tehran and died in 1992.
 Her mother, Maryam Savadkoohi (also known as Tajmah), died when she was only one year old.
-Other sources mention Safiye Hamadani as her mother, a woman to whom Reza Khan was married briefly while serving in Hamadan.
-Hamdam al-Saltaneh was married to Hadi Atabay, and in 1925 bore her first child, a son, Amir Reza Atabay.
-Later, she gave birth to two more children, a son, Cyrus and a daughter, Simin (or Simine).
+Other sources mention Safiye Hamadani as her mother, a woman to whom Reza Khan was married briefly while serving in Hamadan, Iran.

+Hamdam al-Saltaneh married Hadi Atabay, and in 1925 bore her first child, a son, Amir Reza Atabay.
+Later, she gave birth to two more children, a son, Cyrus Atabay and a daughter, Simin (or Simine).